christianparpart/supervisor/README.md

 ### Features

  * preserves the supervisor-PID over your application for easy tooling with init systems
- * keeps track application PID changes
-   * by a manual hint of `--child-pidfile=PATH`, or
-   * by using Linux Control Groups (cgroups) if available.
+ * keeps track application PID changes by using Linux Control Groups (cgroups).
  * restarts your application on crashes
  * minimalisticly not overbloated with unnecessary features